google/testrun/docs/get_started.md

  - During testing, if you would like to stop Testrun, click 'Stop' next to the test name.

+11. Once the notification 'Waiting for Device' appears, power on the device under test.

-11. On completion of the test sequence, a report will appear under the history icon.
+12. On completion of the test sequence, a report will appear under the history icon.

     ![](/docs/ui/history_icon.png)